M20 motorway: Route

-The road starts at its junction with the M25 motorway and A20 road just east of Swanley, then continues south east across the River Darent, north of Farningham through the North Downs, past West Kingsdown and Wrotham to meet the M26.
+The road starts at its junction with the M25 motorway and A20 road just east of Swanley, then continues south east across the River Darent, north of Farningham through the North Downs, past West Kingsdown and Wrotham where the M26 merges with it.
 It then strikes east, running north of Addington.
-When it reaches junction 4 it passes south of New Hythe and runs parallel to the Medway Valley railway line before crossing it close to junction 5.
-This next section is the Maidstone bypass.
-The High Speed 1 (HS1) railway line then runs parallel to the motorway as it continues to the north of Bearsted, crosses the Swanley to Ashford (via Maidstone East) Line then out into the countryside alongside Leeds Castle.
+After it reaches junction 4 it passes south of New Hythe and runs parallel to the Medway Valley railway line before crossing it close to junction 5.
+This next section was the old Maidstone bypass.
+The High Speed 1 (HS1) railway line then runs parallel to the motorway as it continues to the north of Bearsted, crosses the Swanley to Ashford (via Maidstone East) line then out into the countryside north of Leeds Castle.
 Proceeding south of Lenham and Charing it is crossed by the Ashford and HS1 railway lines before becoming the Ashford bypass.
 Travelling past Brabourne Lees it is once again joined by HS1 and the East Stour.

 Just north of Saltwood it reaches the Channel Tunnel terminal and is crossed by HS1 for the last time.
-The final section runs along the northern suburbs of Folkestone.
+The final section runs along the northern suburbs of Folkestone, giving access to the A20 to Dover.